google-research/android_world/index.markdown

  - All tasks are parametrized, adding variety and making it more difficult for agents to just memorize each task.
  - Task success is determined by the outcome state, and is thus independent of the path the agent took to complete it.
  - Tasks assess an agent across a wide variety of agent capabilities and task complexity.
+ - Includes both tasks that change the device state and information retrieval tasks.

 ### Dataset Statistics